manuelvarzen/arjitkp.github.io/science.md

 ---
 layout: archive
-title: Science
+title: CV
-permalink: /science/
+permalink: /cv/
-tagline: "Humanity is overrated."
+tagline: "A curious mind with a muscle to learn"
-category: "science"
+category: "CV"
 ---